Mar 7, 2024 | Blogposts

 5. The English Takeover (1664)

-In 1664, the English naval fleet, led by Colonel Richard Nicolls, arrived in New Amsterdam and demanded the surrender of the settlement.
-Without adequate defenses, the Dutch were unable to resist, and New Amsterdam was renamed New York in honor of the Duke of York.
+In 1664, the English navy sailed into the shores of New Amsterdam and was commanded by Colonel Richard Nicolls.
+Lacking sufficient protection the Dutch could not stand their ground and so New Amsterdam was renamed New York in honor of the Duke of York.

 6. The Wall Street Wall (1653)

-In 1653, as a precaution against attacks by Native Americans, the Dutch initiated the construction of a defensive wall across Manhattan Island.
-Known as the Wall Street Wall, it extended from the East River to the Hudson River and marked the northern boundary of the settlement.
+In 1653 the Dutch started the construction of a line of defense across Manhattan Island to protect themselves from Native Americans.
+It was called the Wall Street Wall and stretched from the East River to the Hudson River and defined the northern edge of the area.

 7. The Slave Revolt of 1712